Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 ### Forking the repository

-To make changes to Material for MkDocs, you would first fork one of its repositories on GitHub.
+To make changes to MaterialX for MkDocs, you would first fork one of its repositories on GitHub.
 This is so that you have a repository on GitHub that you can push changes to (only maintainers and collaborators have write access to the original repositories).